ljsinclair/featurebase-docs/docs/sql-guide/functions/function-upper.md

 # UPPER() string function

-`UPPER()` function returns the converted strings to Upper case from the selected column.
+`UPPER()` function converts the specified string to upper-case in the column.

 ## Syntax